For patients with few options, deep brain stimulation is a lifesaver, treating neurological conditions like tremors and fluctuations in motor skills.

 There are two options for DBS surgery.
 The first involves implanting electrodes into the deep structures of the brain.
 This can be accomplished while you are sedated but awake, allowing the neurologist to interact with you to make sure the electrodes are properly placed and also to make sure there are minimal side effects.

 If you’re nervous about being awake during the procedure, the second option uses real-time MRI guidance and allows you to be asleep when the electrodes are implanted.
-The USC Deep Brain Stimulation Center of USC Neurosciences at Keck Medicine of USC is the only center in Southern California to offer this technique.
+The USC Deep Brain Stimulation Center of USC Neurosciences at Keck Medicine of USC is one of the few centers in Southern California to offer this technique.

 After about two weeks, a pacemaker-like device will be placed beneath the skin of your chest that will connect to the electrodes and sends electrical signals to the targeted areas in the brain.
 This second procedure is an outpatient surgery, meaning you’ll go home the same day.